kinjal1993/VitraAIAssignment/README.md

 ```
 ## 6. Run the project

-Navigate to the root folder and install dependencies
+Navigate to the root folder
 ``` bash
 npm run dev
 ```